DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 fantasy) and erotic fantasy—the essential seductive power of the medium.

-Quite often we find Turkish-speaking transexual sex workers performing under the “female” category in these live webcam sex sites-—although, as I mentioned, the sites are organized according to sexual preferences and there is a separate section for “transexual” performers.
+Quite often we find Turkish-speaking transexual sex workers performing under the 'female' category in these live webcam sex sites-—although, as I mentioned, the sites are organized according to sexual preferences and there is a separate section for 'transexual' performers.
 These performers do not hide their transsexuality or sex work, although they do not tend to directly disclose or forefront these either-—these become apparent very soon in the course of their performance, and go unquestioned.
-The appearance of transexual performers under female category as such does not seem to be an issue for the Turkish-speaking male audience; on the contrary, they participate in the performance as aware of the performers’ transsexuality and sex work, and their interaction with the performers shows that some of the audience members are regulars, followers, and even fans of the performers.
+The appearance of transexual performers under female category as such does not seem to be an issue for the Turkish-speaking male audience; on the contrary, they participate in the performance as aware of the performers' transsexuality and sex work, and their interaction with the performers shows that some of the audience members are regulars, followers, and even fans of the performers.

 A similar negotiation applies to Turkish female performers.
 The overwhelming majority of Turkish female performers we find on live sex channels don't show their faces, or choose to wear a mask.
-A male partner often accompanies them (who also doesn’t show his face).
+A male partner often accompanies them (who also doesn't show his face).
 They do interact with their audience, and while they play out the fantasy —of the bored housewife, or the sexually adventurous couple—the female performer openly demands tokens/rewards for acting out the acts her